China's economy grows 8.1% in 2021, slows in second half

 Chinese leaders are trying to steer the economy to more sustainable growth based on domestic consumption instead of exports and investment and to reduce financial risk.

-That has fueled fears about other developers, though Chinese officials have tried to reassure investors any impact on lending markets can be contained.
+Chinese officials have tried to reassure investors over the risks of wider problems, saying any impact on lending markets can be contained.
 Economists say a potential Evergrande default should have little effect on global markets.

-Factories in some provinces were ordered to shut down in mid-September to meet official targets for energy use and energy intensity, or the amount used per unit of output.

-Asian financial markets were mixed Monday after the Chinese interest rate cut and data release.
-The Shanghai Composite index gained 0.6% while Hong Kong’s Hang Seng dropped 0.6%.

 National Bureau of Statistics (in Chinese): www.stats.gov.cn